 - If staff/ volunteers do have to handle, make sure they have gloves and hand sanitizer

-Individuals meeting friends and family must not meet in a group of more than six, indoors or outdoors (households or support bubbles bigger than six they can meet indoors and out).
+Example rule: individuals meeting friends and family must not meet in a group of more than six, indoors or outdoors (households or support bubbles bigger than six they can meet indoors and out).
+Things to consider: